smitbhatt79/Toxic-Comment-Classification/README.md

-# Toxic Comment Classification

-# Introduction
+---

-The work carried out in this notebook focused on the [Jigsaw Toxic Comment Classification Challenge](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge) hosted on [Kaggle](https://www.kaggle.com/).
-The task consists of a **Multilabel text classification** problem where a given toxic comment, needs to be classified into one or more categories out of the following list:
+The analysis presented in this notebook revolves around the [Jigsaw Toxic Comment Classification Challenge](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge) hosted on [Kaggle](https://www.kaggle.com/).
+The objective is a **multi-label text classification** problem, where each user comment must be assigned one or more labels from the following categories:

-- `toxic`
+* `toxic`
-- `severe_toxic`
+* `severe_toxic`
-- `obscene`
+* `obscene`
-- `threat`
+* `threat`
-- `insult`
+* `insult`
-- `identity_hate`
+* `identity_hate`

-For instance, if the comment is `toxic` and `obscene`, then for both those headers the value will be `1` and for the others it will be `0`.
+For example, if a comment is both `toxic` and `obscene`, the values under those two categories would be marked as `1`, while the remaining labels would be set to `0`.

-# Data

-- We are using the [Jigsaw toxic data](https://www.kaggle.com/competitions/jigsaw-toxic-comment-classification-challenge/data) prived by the competition
-- We are referring only to the following csv files from the data dump: `train.csv`, `test.csv`, `test_labels.csv`
+---

+## Dataset

+* The dataset used for this task is the [Jigsaw toxic comment dataset](https://www.kaggle.com/competitions/jigsaw-toxic-comment-classification-challenge/data) provided as part of the competition.
+* Specifically, we work with three CSV files: `train.csv`, `test.csv`, and `test_labels.csv`.
-- Now that the competition has ended, the labels for the test set have been provided.
-This will enable us to conduct inference and assess the performance of each tested model.
+* Since the competition has concluded, the labels for the test data have now been made available, allowing us to evaluate model performance on unseen data.

+---

-# Models
+## Models Used

-I employed three distinct models using TensorFlow to address the challenge:
+To tackle the classification problem, I implemented three different models using TensorFlow:

-- **MODEL I**: a baseline approach that utilized a **Bidirectional Long Short-Term Memory (LSTM)** network with **embeddings trained from scratch**.
+* **Model 1**: A basic model that leverages a **Bidirectional LSTM** network with **randomly initialized word embeddings** trained from the ground up.
-- **MODEL II**: a variation of the baseline approach that incorporated **Glove's pre-trained embeddings** with the Bidirectional LSTM architecture.
-- **MODEL III**: the well-known **BERT model**, which is capable of producing state-of-the-art results on a range of NLP tasks including text classification.

-By utilizing these three models, I aimed to determine which approach would yield the most effective results for this particular task.
+* **Model 2**: An enhanced version of Model 1, where the LSTM network is paired with **pre-trained GloVe embeddings** instead of training embeddings from scratch.
+* **Model 3**: A more advanced model based on **BERT**, a transformer-based architecture known for achieving state-of-the-art results on various NLP tasks including classification.

+These three approaches were tested and compared to identify which model performs best on the toxic comment classification task.

+---

 # **Evaluation metric**
-For the evaluation of my models in the Toxic Comment Challenge competition, I opted to use the **macro-averaged F1 score** as the reference metric, rather than AUC-ROC as recommended by the competition guidelines.
-I believe F1 to be a more appropriate metric for the following reasons:
+For the evaluation of my models in the Toxic Comment Challenge competition, I opted to use the **macro-averaged F1 score** as the reference.
-- the F1 score is a more comprehensive metric that takes both precision and recall into account and provides a more nuanced assessment of the model's performance across all the different classes.
-This is particularly important in the Toxic Comment Challenge, where identifying and categorizing multiple types of toxic comments is crucial.
-- Moreover, the macro-averaged F1 score does not take class imbalance into account, which ensures that every class is given equal weight independently of its proportion.
-This is important in imbalanced datasets where one or more classes may be significantly underrepresented.
-- In contrast, AUC-ROC can be misleading in case of imbalanced data, as it only considers the overall performance of the model without taking into account class imbalance.
-- By prioritizing F1 over AUC-ROC, I aimed to ensure that my models were optimized for real-world applications.

-# Results

-The table below summarizes the F1 scores of the tested models on the six labels associated with toxic comments, along with their F1 macro average.
-In addition, the graphical visualization provided by the plot allows for an easier comparison between the models' performances across different labels.

 <div align="center">

 | Model Name         | toxic | severe_toxic | obscene | threat | insult | identity_hate | F1 macro avg |